aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### Encryption

 Encryption mode is similar to Table construct and will be the same for each replica.
 There are now four types of encryptions that are available for global tables.

 1. `AWS_OWNED`: This uses a KMS key for encryption that is owned by DynamoDB.
 This is the default for global tables.
 2. `AWS_MANAGED`: A KMS key is created in your account and is managed by AWS.
-3. `KEY_ARNS`: You will provide KMS key arns for each replica.
+3. `KEY_ARNS`: [NEW] You will provide KMS key arns for each replica.
 You will need to specify arns for each replica region.
 The key also needs to be in the same region as the replica.
-4. `MULTI_REGION_KEY`: A multi region KMS key and its supporting stacks in replica regions will be provisioned automatically.
+4. `MULTI_REGION_KEY`: [NEW] A multi region KMS key and its supporting stacks in replica regions will be provisioned automatically.

 __NOTE__:

-* Encryption mode CUSTOMER_MANAGED is now deprecated.
+* Encryption mode `CUSTOMER_MANAGED` is now deprecated.
 You can switch to either `KEY_ARNS` or `MULTI_REGION_KEY` mode.

 #### Grants

 Global table's `replica(region)` method would return an `ITable` reference for the replica in the region.
-Grant methods could be used to provide replica specific permissions.
+Grant methods can be used to provide replica specific permissions.

 ```typescript
 class FooStack extends Stack {